yuegao04/docs/docs/operation/connector.md

 ## Viewing Connector Details

-1. Click on `Operation Center` -> `Connectors` in the left-hand sidebar to go to the connectors list.
+1. Click on `Operation Hub` -> `Connectors` in the left-hand sidebar to go to the connectors list.
 2. Find the connector you need to view and click on its name to enter the connector's detail page.

 ## Creating a Connector